ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 A `ScriptDefinition` is the base building block that the script generator will use to build up scripts.
 It is essentially a wrapper around a Python function that can tell us:
 - Whether a given set of inputs is valid
 - The types of the parameters
+- How long each action will take (optionally)
 - Possibly other metadata in future

 As an example, consider a class that looks something like: